Clinton Portis: NFL career statistics

+Regular season

+Coaching career

+In February 2025, Portis was hired by Delaware State University as the running backs coach as part of the new staff under new head coach, DeSean Jackson.

 In popular culture

 During his career with the Washington Redskins, Portis made several appearances in TV commercials for Easterns Automotive Group, a local car dealership group on the DC and Baltimore areas, alongside Jason Campbell, Antwaan Randle El and Chris Cooley.

-Portis' Washington Redskins Jersey was featured prominently in the 2007 film Transformers, worn by actor Anthony Anderson's character Glen Whitmann.

 Personal life

 Portis is the cousin of former Washington Valor quarterback Josh Portis.

+Portis is the father of seven sons and three daughters.
+Portis' son, Camden, plays cornerback and committed to Portis' alma mater, University of Miami, as a 2026 prospect in October 2024.

 Due to mismanagement by his financial advisors that caused him to lose multiple homes, Portis filed for bankruptcy protection in December 2015, and as of 2017 lived in a two-bedroom apartment in Northern Virginia.
 In a 2017 interview with Sports Illustrated, Portis admitted that he contemplated murdering his former advisors.

 Criminal fraud

 In December 2019, Portis was named as one of 12 former NFL players accused of defrauding the league's health program by filing a total of $3.9 million in false claims.
 He was charged with one count of conspiracy to commit wire fraud and health care fraud, one count of wire fraud, and one count of health care fraud by the United States Department of Justice.
 He pleaded not guilty to the charges in February 2020.
 He was indicted on the same charges in a superseding case on July 24, 2020.
 In September 2021, the Department of Justice announced that Portis had pleaded guilty to obtaining $99,264 in benefits for medical equipment that was not actually provided.
 He was sentenced on January 6, 2022, to six months in prison and an additional six months of home confinement beginning in March 2022.